 My husband and I will also return to sample some of the regular brunch offerings.
 We saw some delectable looking dishes being taken to other tables as we were enjoying our multi-course meal.

 Needless-to-say, we did not have to concern ourselves with eating dinner that evening!

 Sorrento’s is an Epicurean Delight!

-In addition to the all day Sunday hours, lunch is served Monday to Friday from 11 AM to 5 PM.
+In addition to the all-day Sunday hours, lunch is served Monday to Friday from 11 AM to 5 PM.
 Dinner hours are from 5 to 11 PM Monday to Saturday at Sorrento.

-Reservations can be made by calling 713-527-0609.
+Make reservations by calling 713-527-0609.